shiplab/osvd3/README.md

 	Project documented at: http://www.shiplab.hials.org/?page_id=179.

-2. Modular Ship table
+2. Modular Ship

-	Includes dynamic table with basic information about the chosen modules and the ship as a whole.
+	Dynamic table with basic information about the chosen modules and the ship as a whole.

 	Project documented at: http://www.shiplab.hials.org/?page_id=356.